appbead/webkit-wiki/RWT-wishlist.md

 * Better detection of "accidental" failures.
 Often RWT execution results in a few unexpected failures and/or flakes, which are gone if just these tests are executed.
 Talk to other WebKit people how do they mitigate it, maybe problem is specific to Qt (e.g. we have tests that disrupt execution of others).
 * Related: detection of tests that break execution of following tests.
 * Compare selected tests with WebKit in another dir - find regressions after previous snapshot, after WebKit upgrade, compare behavior with other ports
+* Compare TestExpectation files with legacy QtWebKit reusing webkitpy machinery.
+Find regressions, find issues which had meaningful comments and/or associated bug reports in old expectations